Free Broken Link Checker For E-Commerce Stores

 Paste the URL of any webpage you want to scan into the input field.

-Click "Check My Store" and the tool fetches every link on the page (or your store), then checks each one live for its current HTTP status.
+Click "Check URL" and the tool fetches every link on the page (or your store), then checks each one live for its current HTTP status.

 Receive a full breakdown of working, redirecting, and broken links — grouped by status code and sorted so errors appear first.
 A link health score gives you an instant read on your page's overall condition.